Neural Concatenative Singing Voice Conversion: Rethinking Concatenation-Based Approach for One-Shot Singing Voice Conversion: Conclusion

 \section{Conclusion}

-In this work, we introduce NeuCoSVC, a neural concatenative-based singing voice conversion architecture designed for any-to-any conversion.
-Our approach effectively addresses the challenge of disentangling linguistic content from timbre information and eliminates timbre leakage.
-Experimental results demonstrate that NeuCoSVC outperforms methods utilizing speaker embedding vectors for timbre information in terms of both naturalness and similarity in intro-language, cross-language and cross-domain scenarios.
-Incorporating an LTV module into the FastSVC-based architecture effectively enhances singing naturalness while maintaining the similarity.
-Experiments also show that NeuCoSVC achieves competent naturalness and intelligibility with only a relatively short segment of reference audio.
+In this work, we introduce NeuCoSVC, a neural concatenative SVC architecture for any-to-any conversion.
+Our approach effectively alleviates the timbre leakage issue in previous disentanglement-based approaches.
+Experimental results demonstrate that the proposed NeuCoSVC outperforms the baseline method in terms of both naturalness and similarity across intro-language, cross-language, and cross-domain scenarios.
+The ablation studies are carried out to confirm the effectiveness of components in the NeuCoSVC model.